Birinder1469/BirinderSingh_Blog/_posts/2019-10-15-MonteCarlo_Simulations.md

 ```

-Thats amazing.
+That's amazing.
 Now out of 1,00,000 coin flips we got `Heads` 70% of the times.

+The Jupyter notebook with the above analysis is available on my GitHub at: [Monte_Carlo_Simulation_GitHub](https://github.com/Birinder1469/MonteCarlo_Simulation)

+For feedback please contact me at birinder1469@gmail.com

 ## Reference: